 We will next verify our understanding of your lineage with you.
 The reason we do this for each new participant is because we need to make certain we have the correct information available to the study leadership who may not be able to access your tree online and to ensure we know what you will be adding to our existing work on wikitree.com in the next phase.

-Phase four: add your Duke direct-line lineage to the tree we are building on wikitree.com.
-Use their help function or contact us if you get stuck.
+Phase four: add your Duke direct-line lineage to the tree we are building on wikitree.com using these wikitree directions.

 This page shows an example of a public profile with attached ancestors and sources for Julia Dukes.
-The DNA section on the center left shows atDNA matching data we have added that prove the progenitor is Julia's ancestor.
+The DNA section on the center left shows atDNA matching data from our study which we added to support confirmation Julia is the ancestor of these descendants.
 The bottom left shows sources.
 The far right shows by gedmatch number descendants of this Duke progenitor who are in our study.

 Based on comparing your DNA results to the results of others in the study we will identify both your Duke matches and your non-Duke matches.
 We have numerous study participants who we have discovered are related to each other on non-Duke lines.
 In regard to your non-Duke matches, which we exclude from our analyses, we will put you in contact with your non-Duke relatives in our study in case you want to work on those lines together.
 As you have time, consider adding your ancestors' spouses to wikitree so we can further eliminate matches that are non-Duke.